achtnullzwei/Doorman/docs/en/changelog/firmware.md

   A new quadruple-press pattern has been added, with slightly refined timing to improve reliability and avoid overlap with other patterns.

 - **Extended Model Detection Support**
-   Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx`.
+   Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx` and common outdoor stations.

 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.